epsi-rns/epsi-rns.github.io/_posts/design/2015/2015-08-17-inkscape-invitation-stock.markdown

 I have clone her design using inkscape, so anyone can use and modify, this vector image stock freely.

-You can use it as
+You can use this "Contoh Undangan Alumni" for

 * e-flyer, targeting whatsapp and facebook.